Tropical Storm Elsa: What To Expect In Philadelphia, New Jersey, And Delaware Thursday Night Into Friday

-PHILADELPHIA (CBS) — A tropical storm warning is in effect for the Jersey Shore and Delaware beaches as Tropical Storm Elsa nears.
-The main threat from Elsa in the region is 8 p.m.
-Thursday through 8 a.m.
-Friday.
+There were no confirmed tornados but wind gusts of nearly 80 MPH were reported in Sea Isle City and 71 MPH winds in Harvey Cedars in Ocean County.READ MORE: EYES ON ELSA: Tracking Tropical Storm Elsa As Jersey Shore Prepares For Potentially Dangerous Conditions

-The worst of the storm will likely hit between 11 p.m. and 6 a.m.READ MORE: Taste With Tori: Jersey Shore Landmark Known For Spectacular Seafood Gets Menu Makeover
+The overnight rain led to rising waters in Ocean City.
+Residents along 5th Street needed to move their cars in the middle of the night because of the knee-high water on the road.

-After 6 a.m., the shower and thunderstorm threat diminishes rapidly as Elsa races off to the north and east.
+After 6 a.m.
+Friday, the shower and thunderstorm threat diminishes rapidly as Elsa races off to the north and east.
+However, we’re not out of the woods just yet.READ MORE: Fast-Moving Storm Topples Trees Onto Homes, Power Lines Downed In Pennsylvania Suburbs

 Coastal flooding: Limited coastal impacts from storm surge or saltwater flooding.
 The storm will be moving too fast and the worst of the system will likely be happening during low tide in the overnight hours.